for Homestead & Miniature Cattle

 FIRST, regardless of the breed, there are basic requirements that must be met for any breed of cattle.
 Make sure you are set up, and can provide the basic necessities for cattle:

 Breed Genetics: ALL breeds of cattle can have some genetics you will want, and some conditions to be aware of.
+Do you want to breed crossbred cattle, or a pure breed of cattle?
 Do you want to breed cattle with dwarfism?
-Read more about dwarfism genetics here: (http://www.miniature-cattle.com/bd.htm).
+Read more about dwarfism genetics here: (https://www.miniature-cattle.com/bd.htm).
 Do you want to breed cattle with double muscling?
-Or cattle that have A1 or A2 milk; or that are horned, polled, etc?
-Read more about which breeds may carry which genetic traits here: (http://miniature-cattle.com/dna.htm) Do you want to breed crossbred cattle, or a pure breed of cattle?
+Read more about Myostatin mutations in breeds here: (https://miniature-cattle.com/article.dm.htm).
+Do you want to raise cattle that have A1 or A2 milk?
+Read more about the Beta Casein mutations here: (https://miniature-cattle.com/article.A1A2.htm).
+Or that are horned, polled, etc?
+Read more about which breeds may carry which genetic traits here: (https://miniature-cattle.com/dna.htm)

-To help narrow down which breeds would work well on your homestead, consider the following:
+To further help narrow down which breeds would work well on your homestead, consider the following:

 5. What Market Do You Want to Sell To, and What Markets Exist?